Falcosc/enable-loudness-equalisation/README.md

 - Restarting audio service after sleep does break the taskbar tray icon volume slider in some situations
     - mediakeys and sound settings UI volume controll still works fine
     - tray icon slider gets fixed with full reboot
+- does not work if your driver doesn't have any enhancements, try a different one

 # Install as Task
 1. Open Task Scheduler